byllyfish/shellous/README.md

 ### Async For

-Using `await` to run a command collects the entire output of the command before returning it.
+Using `await` to run a command collects the entire output of the command in memory before returning it.
 You can also iterate over the output lines as they arrive using `async for`.

 ```pycon
 >>> [line async for line in echo("hi\n", "there")]